 This approach has concrete benefits:

-Get to market faster: If it is clear from the outset how a product is manufactured, subsequent, expensive redesigns are unnecessary.
+Faster time to market: If it is clear from the outset how a product is manufactured, subsequent, expensive redesigns are unnecessary.
 What looks great in a 3D model often fails due to the reality of the production hall.
 Anyone who knows both worlds avoids this trap.

 Lower development costs: Any design change in a late project phase costs money and time.
 Tools must be adapted, prototypes must be rebuilt, tests repeated.
 A well-thought-out design from the start saves these loops.